mediaexplorer74/WPR/README.md

 WPR is a WP7-8 XNA app runner.
 This is only my fork of [WPR](https://github.com/8212369/WPR), not the original.

 NOTE: *avalonia* branch used as +- "master" one.
-It constists of Windows target (tested) & Android (not tested yet).
-If you interested in development, look at (see) *dev* branch that consists also experimental things (i.e., iOS & WebBrowser target stubs, Tests, etc.).
+It constists of Windows (tested) & Android (not tested yet) targets.
+If you interested in development, look at (see) *dev* branch that also consists of some experimental things (i.e., iOS & WebBrowser target stubs, Tests, etc.).

 ## Screenshots
 ![](Images/sshot01.png)